lgreco/cdp/docs/source/COMP170/notes/calendar.rst

-It is left as an exercise to determine the ``greenWeek`` method and the number of times we invoke ``blueWeek``.
+To determine the ``greenWeek`` method and the number of times we invoke ``blueWeek``, it's important to realize the importance of the ``yelloWeek``.
+It tells us how many days are printed on the first row of the calendar. i And so, it tells us how many days are left to be printed.
+We can use that information to determine how may of ``blueWeek`` calls we need and also how many days to print in a ``greenWeek`` -- if one is needed.

 Let's close with an **observation.** The problem starts with the requirement to not use conditional statements.
 To be precise, what we have avoided so far is the explicit use of `if-then-else` statements.
 Because our code will contain for-loops, there will be *implied* conditions: the loops' terminating conditions.
+It can also be argued that the modulo operator represents a conditional evaluation.

 The KF code
 +++++++++++